greggman/HappyFunTimes/docs/makinggames.md

 *   type `bower install` which will install needed node modules locally

     This step is only needed for some games.
+If there is no `bower.json` in the folder you can skip this step.

 *   edit the `package.json` file and change the "gameId" to something unique.